FlavioDiasPs/tob/README.md

 # CONTRIBUTION
 ## Belive me, I am not rich.
-- If TOB is helping you saving lots of time time
+- If TOB is helping you saving lots of time
 - Few free to donate the value you think it is fair for the unique bot orchestrator for mutiple games:
   - **METAMASK BSC**: 0x12198f741eddF0dB5450E16bA197027492bC9f98
   - **PIX**: d9298453-6fa2-4c24-969b-c9027666cb5e